mother-of-all-self-hosting/ansible-role-prometheus-postgres-exporter/README.md

 - [`com.devture.ansible.role.playbook_help`](https://github.com/devture/com.devture.ansible.role.playbook_help)
 - [`com.devture.ansible.role.systemd_docker_base`](https://github.com/devture/com.devture.ansible.role.systemd_docker_base)

 > **NOTE**: check [defaults/main.yml](./defaults/main.yml) to see full list of config options

-# Integrate with Grafana
+## Integrate with Grafana

-You can use the dasboard [9628](https://grafana.com/grafana/dashboards/9628-postgresql-database/) to visualize the data in Grafana.
-The varaible `prometheus_postgres_exporter_dashboard_urls` might help you.
+You can use the dashboard [9628](https://grafana.com/grafana/dashboards/9628-postgresql-database/) to visualize the data in Grafana.
+The variable `prometheus_postgres_exporter_dashboard_urls` might help you.

 ![A grafana dashboard showing connection data, commits to the database and more](assets/grafana_screenshot.jpeg)

+## Development

+You can optionally install [pre-commit](https://pre-commit.com/) so that simple mistakes are checked and noticed before changes are pushed to a remote branch.
+See [`.pre-commit-config.yaml`](./.pre-commit-config.yaml) for which hooks are to be executed.

+See [this section](https://pre-commit.com/#usage) on the official documentation for usage.